nrstott/bogart/README.md

 * Avoid manipulating prototypes of Node.JS constructors.
 Manipulating prototypes makes for harder to understand code.
   Also, Bogart is expected to be cross-platform in the future.

+## Promises

+Promises provide a well-defined interface for interacting with an object that represents the result of an action that is performed asynchronously.
+Why does Bogart use Promises instead of Callbacks for an interface?
+Because it's prettier and easier to reason about!

+In all seriousness, I don't want to get into large arguments about the merits of Promises.
+Node.JS uses callbacks for its API; however, user-land applications and frameworks are free to employ higher-level abstractions and Bogart uses Promises.

+### Terminology

+* Listener: A function listening for the resolution or rejection of a Promise.
+* Resolve: A successful Promise is 'resolved' which invokes the success listeners that are waiting and remembers the value that was resolved for future success listeners that are attached.
+* Reject: When an error condition is encountered, a Promise is 'rejected' which invokes the error listeners that are waiting and remembers the value that was rejected for future error listeners that are attached.

+### How Promises Work

+Promises may only be resolved one time.
+In the future, when success listeners are added to a promise that has already been resolved, the success listener will be invoked with the previously resolved value.
+Each success listener or error listener is invoked one time and one time only.

+Promises are not EventEmitters.
+Many times when describing promises, other coder's ask why not just use an EventEmitter.
+Promises have a different contarct.
+The fact that promises are resolved or rejected only one time is powerful.
+EventEmitters have their place; however, they do not take the place of Promises and Promises do not take the place of EventEmitters.

+    function helloWorld() {

+      // Retrieve the q promise utility
+      var q = require('bogart').q;

+      // Create a deferred, a wrapper around a Promise. var deferred = q.defer();

+      // Do something async
+      setTimeout(function() {
+        // Resolve the promise, this will cause success listeners to be invoked. deferred.resolve('hello world');
+      }, 100);

+      // Return the promise that the deferred wraps to the client. return deferred.promise;
+    }

+    // Consuming the helloWorld function
+    var p = helloWorld();
+    p.then(function(msg) {
+      // This function will be invoked on success console.log(msg);
+    }, function(err) {
+      // This function will be invoked on error. console.log(err);
+    });

+### The `then` Method
+`promise.then(callback, errback, progress)`

+A promise will have a `then` method which takes up to three parameters.

+### The `when` Function
+`bogart.q.when(promiseOrValue, callback, errback, progress)`

+The `when` function in the `bogart.q` namespace is helpful when you do not know if what you have is a value or a promise for a value.
+The callback will be executed for success for a resoled promise or for the value passed if it is a value and not a promise.

+## JSGI

+JSGI stands for JavaScript Gateway Interface.
+It is an interface between web applications and web servers.
+It is similar to Ruby's Rack and Python's WSGI.

+### Entities

+* Application: A JavaScript Function that takes one argument, the Request as a JavaScript Object, and returns its Response as a JavaScript Object containing three required attributes: status, headers, and body.
+* Middleware: JSGI Applications that can call other JSGI Applications.
+Middleware can be orgonized into a call chain to provide useful services or perform useful business logic.
+* Request: A JavaScript Object that contains the state of the HTTP request.
+JSGI Applications and Middleware are free to modify the request object.

+### Bogart Relationship to JSGI

+Bogart makes it easy to create JSGI Applications and Middleware.
+Bogart is a high-level wrapper around JSGI.

+Valid JSGI responses are always valid returns from Bogart.
+Bogart, via its helpful Middleware, also allows you to return Node.JS Streams, Node.JS Buffers, and JavaScript Strings as responses that will be translated into valid JSGI responses.

+Bogart also provides helper functions to make creating JSGI responses easier.
+Prime examples of this are `bogart.file` which returns a JSGI response that serves a file and `bogart.proxy` which returns a response that proxies another URL.

 ## Supporting Modules

 * [Jade View Engine](https://github.com/nrstott/bogart-jade): `npm install bogart-jade`